techabdu/coezlibrary/library_planning.md

 #### Step 7.3: Seed FAQ Data
 - [ ] Insert sample FAQs into `faq` table:
-  - "How do I access the library databases?" → Answer about login/access
   - "What are the library hours?" → Answer with hours
-  - "How do I download e-books?" → Step-by-step guide
+  - "How do I download e-books?" → you cant download the e-books but you can read them
   - "What are the fines for late returns?" → Fines info
-  - "Can I request a book purchase?" → Process description
   - Add 10-15 common questions
 - [ ] Categorize FAQs appropriately
 - [ ] Test FAQ page displays all questions